ontolex/morph/draft.md

 > MP: Class **morph:DerivationRule** refers to rules that take one LexicalEntry as input.
 >
 >  ---

+MP: I would rather not mention the presence of an affix so as to make the definition sufficiently general to cover conversion too (as happens in WFL data)

 > ----
 > MP: Class **morph:CompoundingRule** refers to rules that take more than one LexicalEntry as input.